IzzyBrand/explosive-bakery/carlson/README.md

 ## Telemetry Link ##

-We are using a pair of 915 MHz 3DR telemetry radios to communicate between the rocket with Carlson and our wireless base-station or laptop running the Python logging manager.
-This radio link allows data to be transmitted back to the ground from Carlson in-flight, giving us close-to-realtime estimates of attitude, orientation in space, and eventually velocity.
-This communication tunnel is two way, allowing us to manually deploy the parachute by sending a command back to Carlson inside of the rocket.
+We are using a pair of 915 MHz 3DR telemetry radios to communicate between AIR and GROUND.
+This radio link enables two-way communication between the AIR and GROUND stations.

-## Additional Notes ##

-We may want to eventually integrate the Barometer code into RTIMULib2 so that we can perform all sensor readings at a closer timestep.
-For now it's probably fine to keep them as separate Python libraries.

 ## To Do ##

 1. Calibrate IMU before next flight (check orientation flags for mounting in rocket)
-2. Add requirements.txt (one for AIR station requirements, and one for GROUND station requirements).
+2. Update requirements/air.txt
 3. Incorporate barometer data